Isthmus: Isthmus vs land bridge vs peninsula

 Isthmus and land bridge are related terms, with isthmus having a broader meaning.
-A land bridge is an isthmus connecting Earth's major land masses.
+A land bridge is an isthmus connecting Earth's major landmasses.
 The term land bridge is usually used in biogeology to describe land connections that used to exist between continents at various times and were important for the migration of people and various species of animals and plants, such as Beringia and Doggerland.

 An isthmus is a land connection between two bigger landmasses, while a peninsula is rather a land protrusion that is connected to a bigger landmass on one side only and surrounded by water on all other sides.
 Technically, an isthmus can have canals running from coast to coast (e.g., the Panama Canal), and thus resemble two peninsulas; however, canals are artificial features, as distinguished from naturally occurring straits.